-1. Getting Started
+1. Getting started

-Making the Case for OpenNote?
+Making the case for open notes

-Inviting patients to read and review their health information, especially the notes written after a clinical encounter, is an important way to improve communication between patients and clinicians, to enhance engagement, to help patients become more active in their own care.
+Inviting patients to read and review their health information, especially the notes written after a medical visit, is an important way to improve communication between patients and health professionals, to enhance engagement, and to help patients become more active in their own care.
 Moreover, research continues to show that engaged patients have better health outcomes.